Written by David Domzalski

 As you see, copywriting and storytelling can be used as a way to “sell” your work to readers in any industry.
 It’s all in the way you convey it.

-If you’re interested in taking a single course from the University to hone your copywriting skills, check out the available options.
+If you’re interested in taking a single course to hone your copywriting skills, check out the available options.

 [1] Prerequisite required